Errington Heirloom Potato Onion BULBS

 This listing is for "Errington Heirloom" potato onion *bulbs* not seeds.
 Also known as onion sets.
 Each bulb will multiply into several more onions.

-Potato onions are a perennial multiplying onion, slightly smaller than regular onions, but their advantages are they are easier to grow and they keep for much longer in storage, up to a year in my experience.
+Potato onions are a perennial multiplying onion, sometimes smaller than regular onions, but their advantages are they are easier to grow and they keep for much longer in storage, up to a year in my experience.
 Potato onions used to be popular in North American gardens, but fell out of favour eventually, possibly because they could not be mechanically harvested.
 The only downside to potato onions is the smaller size than regular onions- but their ease of cultivation, storability, and flavour make them totally worth it!
+I find them much easier to grow than biennial onions.
 Each bulb will multiply to create 4 to 10 new bulbs, like garlic.

 The flavour is excellent.
 They can be used in place of regular onions in any recipe.
 They are excellent caramelized with some white wine to deglaze the pan.
 They also become deliciously jammy when slow roasted in their skins and squeezed out.
 They can be used peeled and whole in roasts or stews.